Romani culture: Music

 As the Roma traveled to other countries from India to Europe, the Roma introduced many influences in their music, beginning with their Indian roots and adding elements of Greek, Persian, Turkish, Romanian, Czech and Slavic influence, as well as Western European such as German, French and Spanish influences.

 The lăutari who perform at traditional Romanian weddings are virtually all Roma, although their music draws heavily from a vast variety of ethnic traditions—for example Romanian, Turkish and Slavic—as well as Romani traditions.
 Probably the most internationally prominent contemporary performer in the lăutari tradition is Taraful Haiducilor.
 Zdob şi Zdub, one of the most prominent rock bands in Moldova, although not Roma themselves, draw heavily on Romani music, as do Spitalul de Urgenţă in Romania.

 Flamenco music and dance came from the Roma in Spain; the distinctive sound of Romani music has also strongly influenced bolero, jazz, and Cante Jondo in Europe.
-European-style Gypsy jazz is still widely practised among the original creators (the Romani People); one who acknowledged this artistic debt was Django Reinhardt.
+European-style manouche jazz is still widely practised among the original creators (the Romani People); one who acknowledged this artistic debt was Django Reinhardt.

+Manele is a genre of urban Romanian ethno-pop that fuses traditional local Romanian music with influences from Romani, southern Balkan, Middle Eastern, and global popular music.
+Notable manele artists of Romani descent include Tzancă Uraganu, Florin Salam, Jador, Babasha, Robert Lele Durmus, Nicolae Guță, Dani Mocanu, and Sandu Ciorba.